Non-linear magnons and exchange Hamiltonians of delafossite proximate quantum spin liquids: Conclusion

-In conclusion, we have used two quantum simulation techniques to fit the KYbSe$_2$ magnetic exchange Hamiltonian to experimental data: nonlinear spin waves to finite-field scattering in a plateau phase, and high temperature expansions to zero field heat capacity.
-Both give extremely good agreement with experiment (down to an energy scale of 2~K), showing that the Heisenberg $J_2/J_1$ model is an excellent minimal model for KYbSe$_2$.
-Furthermore, we find a $J_2/J_1$ ratio extremely close to the 2D triangular lattice spin liquid state at $J_2/J_1 \gtrapprox 0.06$.
-With three independent experimental measurements all giving the same result, this definitively verifies the model proposed in Ref. \cite{scheie2021_KYS}.
-Thus we expect to find approximate spin liquid behavior in KYbSe$_2$ and in related materials.
+We have used quantum simulation techniques to fit the KYbSe$_2$ and NaYbSe$_2$ magnetic exchange Hamiltonians to experimental data: nonlinear spin waves to finite-field scattering in a plateau phase, and high temperature expansions to zero field heat capacity (for KYbSe$_2$).
+Both give extremely good agreement with experiment (down to an energy scale of 2~K), showing that the Heisenberg $J_2/J_1$ model is an excellent minimal model for KYbSe$_2$ and NaYbSe$_2$.
+With three independent experimental measurements all giving the same result for KYbSe$_2$, this definitively verifies the model proposed in Ref. \cite{scheie2021_KYS}.
+Furthermore, both materials have a $J_2/J_1$ ratio extremely close to the 2D triangular lattice spin liquid state at $J_2/J_1 \gtrapprox 0.06$.
+What is more, the replacement of K$^+$ by the smaller ion Na$^+$ increases $J_2/J_1$ and pushes the system closer to a QSL phase.
+Comparison to CsYbSe$_2$ shows that this trend holds across the left column of the periodic table.
+Application of hydrostatic pressure also tunes the $J_2/J_1$ ratio, but towards smaller $J_2$.
+If a compound were found in the QSL phase, pressure could be used to tune it across the quantum phase transition to magnetic order.
+This not only gives very strong evidence of the appropriateness of the Heisenberg $J_2/J_1$ model and proximate QSL behavior for $A$YbSe$_2$ materials, it gives a route for engineering the magnetic Hamiltonian directly toward a QSL phase.